-Our next residency program is with the New Mexican conjunto Lone Piñon--Noah Martinez on bajo quinto, Tanya Nuñez on bass, and Jordan Wax on piano and button accordions, fiddle, and vocals.
-In addition to visits to all schools in Johnson County, Wyoming, Lone Piñon will give public performances and a workshop for singers, dancers, and instrumental musicians.
-Here's the schedule for the public events.
-We hope to see you here in Buffalo.
+Our most recent residency program was with the New Mexican conjunto Lone Piñon--Noah Martinez on bajo quinto, Tanya Nuñez on bass, and Jordan Wax on piano and button accordions, fiddle, and vocals.
+In addition to visits to all schools in Johnson County, Wyoming, Lone Piñon gave public performances and a workshop for singers, dancers, and instrumental musicians.

-These events are free & open to the public
+Worlds of Music events are free & open to the public.

 Pan Buffalo, a local Trinidadian style steel band meets each Tuesday from 7:00 to 8:30PM at the Union Congregational Church, 122 East Bennett Street, Buffalo, Wyoming.
 The group is open to people of all ages and musical backgrounds at no charge to participants.
 Pan was traditionally learned by ear with no written music.
 While we focus on continuing this oral tradition, we also provide notation to those who learn by reading music.
 For more information on playing steel drum, please call David at 307-217-2812.